Find Grad Schools

 222 Yearly Graduations

 The University of Alabama tops the list of the most popular school in the U.S. for family, consumer & human sciences majors who are seeking their master's degree.
 Roughly 37,800 attend the school each year.
 The average in-state tuition for full-time undergraduates is $11,100 per year, while in-state graduate students, on average, pay $11,100 per year.
 During the most recent year for which we have data, 222 people received their master's degree in family, consumer & human sciences from UA.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 79% were women.
-Those who complete their master's degree in family, consumer & human sciences at The University of Alabama make a median salary of 49,604.
+Around 21% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #2